Getting from San Jose to Tortuguero, Costa Rica, is made easy by several modes of transport which you can take conveniently.

-If you don’t have any big luggages in tow, you can actually walk along the beach for 45 minutes and you will reach the north side of town.
+If you don’t have any big luggage in tow, you can actually walk along the beach for 45 minutes, and you will reach the north side of town.

-2. Riding a bus and boat from San Jose to Tortuguero
+2. Take a bus and boat from San Jose to Tortuguero

-Choosing to ride with the locals is one of the many ways to learn more about the culture of a foreign place.
+Choosing to ride with the locals is one of the many ways to learn more about a foreign place’s culture.
 Opt to take a bus and boat to Tortuguero and witness a day in the life of the Costa Ricans.

 In San José, go to the Grand Carib terminal and board a two-hour bus to Cariari.
 Get off in Cariari and transfer to a bus going to La Pavona.
-This takes another one and a half hour.
+This takes another one and a half hours.
 This whole travel leg is three and a half hours long.
-Total cost for two buses is 6 USD.
+The total cost for two buses is 6 USD.

 It takes one hour and fifteen minutes to reach Tortuguero from La Pavona by boat.
 When low tide comes, the whole travel takes about an hour more.